soofka/blog/README.md

 # Backlog
 ## bugs
+### major
+- HTTPS does not work properly on Firefox

+### minor
 - specific metrics of google analytics are not being recorder properly
 - service worker does not work properly when content is updated
-- HTTPS does not work properly on Firefox

-## ideas
+## improvements
-- sorting entries
-- error box styling
+### major
+- polish language version
 - "about" page
 - "archive" pages
 - "lectures and trainings" page

+### minor
+- sorting entries
+- error box styling
 - loading indicator view with react-loadable
 - better security with content based policy
 - route based chunking
-- random logo, selected from pool of a few different photos
 - animated components
 - nicer and more interactive code display in entries
 - compilation to WebAssembly